kruthi-meghana/kruthi-meghana.github.io/_posts/2021/2021-02-03-indian-name-generator-RNN.markdown

 # Step 01 - Processing the data

-  * In this step we shall read the input words - Indian names as each setence with '\n' char at the end of each name we also create our vocabulary characters list
+  * In this step we shall read the input words - Indian names as each sentence with '\n' char at the end of each name we also create our vocabulary characters list

   * We need to maintain two hashtable char_to-index and index_to_char each of these are mappings of characters in vocabulary to an index and viceversa